 Vermontville - Sunfield is a very small town located in the state of Michigan.
 With a population of 3,986 people and just one neighborhood, Vermontville - Sunfield is the 231st largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Vermontville - Sunfield is generally considered to be a blue-collar town.
-38.58% of the Vermontville - Sunfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Vermontville - Sunfield, you'll notice that it is more blue-collar than most other communities in America.
+38.58% of Vermontville - Sunfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Vermontville - Sunfield is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Vermontville - Sunfield who work in office and administrative support (14.15%), management occupations (7.34%), and sales jobs (7.28%).

 In Vermontville - Sunfield, however, the average commute to work is quite long.
 On average, people spend 31.10 minutes each day getting to work, which is significantly higher than the national average.

-The rate of college-level education in Vermontville - Sunfield is quite a bit lower than the national average among all cities of 21.84%: just 12.41% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Vermontville - Sunfield with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.41% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Vermontville - Sunfield in 2022 was $30,930, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $123,720 for a family of four.
 However, Vermontville - Sunfield contains both very wealthy and poor people as well.